Non-Compliance and the Risks associated with it

 • Burdened with lawsuits

-If you violate any law or do not conform with some regulation concerning your business, remember a Legal Action would follow.
-Lawsuits not only involve wastage of money, but also precious time and efforts of the business.
-We have examples of Vijay Mallya of United Spirits Ltd., and Subrato Roy of the Sahara Group, etc. Lawsuits tarnish the image of your company reducing the trust factor of the stakeholders on the future of the company.
+If you violate any law or do not conform to some regulation concerning your business, remember a Legal Action will follow.
+Lawsuits not only involve waste of money but also precious time and efforts of the business.
+We have examples of Vijay Mallya of United Spirits Ltd., and Subrato Roy of the Sahara Group, etc. Lawsuits tarnish the image of your company reducing the trust factor of the stakeholders in the future of the company.
 Powerful Lawsuits may even cause the company to dissolve.

 • Scrutiny by Government officials

-Regulatory action can have a negative impact on the share price of a firm and damage its relationship with investors.
+Regulatory action can hurt the share price of a firm and damage its relationship with investors.
 Additional regulatory powers could also now result in firms being required to increase liquidity or capital, putting them at a disadvantage to their more compliant peers.

 • Monetary costs